jzonthemtn/gexploreftp/README.md

 ## Requirements

 Requires the [ESENT Managed Interface](http://managedesent.codeplex.com/) to build.
+The runtimes are included in the References directory.

 ## License